BasLijten/blog/content/blog/how-to-token-replacement-on-web-config-inside-web-deployment-packages/index.md

 - Azure Pipelines
 - msdeploy
 ---
 In our company, we have build literally hundreds of webapis over the years, which are still being used and under active development.
 During these years, a practice was developed to automatically build and deploy those webapis using msdeploy.
 Part of the process is to replace parameters inside the packages, using the [parameters/setparameter.xml](https://docs.microsoft.com/en-us/aspnet/web-forms/overview/deployment/web-deployment-in-the-enterprise/configuring-parameters-for-web-package-deployment) approach.
 This work is cumbersome, complex, error-prone, but was, for a long time, the only (supported) way of working.
 It also became part of a solid process which hasn't been evaluated for years.
-However, configuration is one of the main timesinks, so it was time to re-evaluate to find out if things could become easier
+However, configuration is one of the main timesinks, so it was time to re-evaluate to find out if things could be simplified

 > this blogpost has been written with the .Net 4.7.1 in mind